AdaCore/learn/lectures/02_Minimal_Concepts/book/01_Basic_Types.rst

 .. code:: ada

+   procedure Example is
       F   : Float   := 7.6;
       Div : Integer := 10;
    begin
       F := Float (Integer (F) / Div);
       Put_Line (Float’Image (F));

 What we're doing here is first converting the floating-point value 7.6 into an integer.
 We're doing a rounding here, so this conversion is equal to 8.
 We're then doing a division between 8 and 10.
-What we're doing is an integer division that, in most machines, will be perfomed as a truncation.
+What we're doing is an integer division that, in most machines, will be performed as a truncation.
 The actual result of this integer division is zero, which is then converted into floating-point.

 Mix-up of Val and Value
 ~~~~~~~~~~~~~~~~~~~~~~~